prpatel/serverless-javascript-mini-workshop/README.md

 * Use more npm libs by doing an npm install
     * Remember - serverless applications are supposed to lean n' mean!
 Don't use heavy libs, rely on the useful stuff OpenWhisk provides, or use 3rd party serverless apps

-### Coming soon (for full day Serverless workshops)
+### Continue your journey for serverless
-0. Calling our Serverless fns from a Web application!
+1. Calling our Serverless fns from a Web application!
-0. Using and examing Web Cloud Function HTTP request headers
-0. Changing Web Cloud Function HTTP response headers
-1. Using cloud db's for saving data
+2. Using cloud db's for saving data
-2. Using redis for in-memory storage of sessions
+3. Using redis for in-memory storage of sessions
-3. Sequencing for weaving together Serverless fns
 4. Using an API Gateway for organizing endpoints
 5. Layering Authentication on top
 6. Advanced debugging